nrfconnect/sdk-nrfxlib/softperipheral/doc/sQSPI/features.rst

    * Number of SCLK cycles for dummy data
    * Number of bytes for data

-  For details on how to adjust these values, see the :c:struct:`nrfx_qspi2_xfer_t` struct.
+  For details on how to adjust these values, see the :c:struct:`nrf_sqspi_xfer_t` struct.

 * Dual lane distribution